Global minimum corporate tax rate: OECD/G20 Inclusive Framework agreement 2021

 In June 2021, a meeting of the Group of Seven finance ministers in the leadup to the 2021 G7 Summit endorsed a global minimum corporate tax rate of at least 15% on the 100 largest multinational companies to disincentivize a race to the bottom by countries to attract such multinationals.
 French Finance Minister Bruno Le Maire described the 15% threshold as a starting point that could be raised in the future.
 Yellen described the pledge as positive for the world economy by leveling the playing field and encouraging positive competition.
 The chief executive of the Tax Justice Network said that the deal was historic, but unfair and should have been at least 25%.
 Liu Kun, China's Minister of Finance, said in 2021 that the planned agreement would help create a "fair and sustainable" international tax system.

 On 1 July 2021, 130 countries backed an OECD plan to set a global minimum corporate tax rate of 15 per cent.

 On 8 October 2021, the EU members Republic of Ireland, Hungary, and Estonia agreed to the OECD plan under the condition that the 15% tax rate will not be raised.
 The 8 October 2021 statement is called Statement on a Two-Pillar Solution to Address the Tax Challenges Arising from the Digitalisation of the Economy.
 137 countries in total have approved it.
 For implementation, it has to be approved by the signatory countries' parliaments.

-It is a worldwide effort to keep multinational firms from dodging taxes by shifting their profits to countries with low rates.
-The agreement is an attempt to address challenges presented by a globalized and increasingly digital world economy in which profits can be relocated across borders and companies can earn online profits in places where they have no taxable headquarters.
-French Finance Minister Bruno Le Maire called it "the most important international tax agreement in a century."